ctrlplusb/easy-peasy/website/docs/docs/api/persist.md

   - `model` (Object, *required*)

     The model that you wish to apply persistence to.

-You can surround your entire model, or a nested model.
-You can even have multiple `persist` configurations across your model.
+    > You can surround your entire model, or a nested model.
+You can even have multiple `persist` configurations scattered throughout your store's model.
+Feel free to use the API on the parts of your state feel most appropriate for persistence/rehydration.

   - `config` (Object, *optional*)